bitdegree/challenge-fullstack/README.md

 - We always prefer the code that is robust, easy to read and re-usable
 - Make design user friendly
 - Have fun!

+# Response from Fullstack Developer :)

+# Running

+1. Add your local database credentials to `.env` file.